- Trekking in Nepal

 After visiting all those places, we will head back to the office.
 We will hold a final pre-trek brief.
 After that either you want to explore the city on yourself or you want to go straight back to your accommodation, depends on your choice.

 Grab an early morning breakfast, then start the hike up to Namche Bazar.
 The trail to Namche Bazar is mostly uphill.
-You will encounter many high suspension bridges while crossing Dudhkoshi river.
-From the Hilary suspension bridge you can see the first glimpse of the Mighty Everest.
-The ever ascending trail will lead you to Namche Bazar also called the Gateway to Everest.
+You will encounter many high suspension bridges while crossing the Dudhkoshi river.
+From the Hilary suspension bridge, you can see the first glimpse of the mighty Everest.
+The ever-ascending trail will lead you to Namche Bazar also called the Gateway to Everest.
 The day is moderately hard which mostly requires an uphill walk.
 It will take 6 hours to reach Namche Bazar from Phakding.
-Though being on the remote section of the country, Namche Bazar offres you all the facilities as Kathmandu from modern German and French bakery to Irish Pub, high speed internet etc. Enjoy the night at Namche bazar.
+Though being on the remote section of the country, Namche Bazar offers you all the facilities in Kathmandu from modern German and French bakery to Irish Pub, high-speed internet, etc. Enjoy the night at Namche Bazar.
 Overnight at Namche.

 After breakfast, you will be hiking to Syanboche- The Everest View Point.
 The hike is of around ninety minutes to the top.
 The hill offers the 360 views of mountains including Mount Everest itself.
 Spending an amazing moment up the view point you will trek back to Namche for lunch.
 After lunch, you can explore the amazing city of Namche, enjoy the Sherpa culture, appreciate the moment with Sherpas, pay a visit to Sherpa Museum, etc. You will stay overnight at Namche.

-Another amazing day in the trip, you will go by an eastern ridge with views of rhododendron forest and descend though the forest.
-Take breathtaking panoramic view of Mount Everest, Lhotse, Amadablam and many other tall mountains.
-On you way, you will cross Dudh Koshi River along with spectacular views of Thamserku and Amadablam and after that you will ascend uphill which will eventually lead you to the Buddhist land.
+Another amazing day in the trip, you will go by an eastern ridge with views of rhododendron forest and descend through the forest.
+Take a breathtaking panoramic view of Mount Everest, Lhotse, Amadablam, and many other tall mountains.
+On your way, you will cross Dudh Koshi River along with spectacular views of Thamserku and Amadablam and after that, you will ascend uphill which will eventually lead you to the Buddhist land.
 You might see Himalayan Thar and Himalayan Pheasants along the way.
-After 5 hours of trek, you will reach Tengboche Village lying at an altitude of 3867 m above the sea level.
-If you are lucky, you may encounter Mani Rimdu festival in the monastery.
+After 5 hours of trek, you will reach Tengboche Village lying at an altitude of 3867 m above sea level.
+If you are lucky, you may encounter the Mani Rimdu festival in the monastery.
 This festival is held in November every year.
-This gives everlasting experience of the dancing of monks wearing masks.
-The festival is very important of the region.
+This gives the everlasting experience of the dancing of monks wearing masks.
+The festival is very important in the region.
 Tengboche Monastery is the largest monastery in the Khumbu region.
 Enjoy the stunning sunset view from Tengboche.
 Stay overnight at a local teahouse in Tengboche.